Tag: partnerships

 • Study: Libraries serve Indigenous children and adults alike

-A recent study found that adults in isolated, Indigenous communities use libraries as much as children do, sometimes more.
-The 2025 study looked at the long-term impact of Indigenous-led libraries installed in partnership with Write to Read BC.
+The preview of an upcoming study reports adults in isolated, Indigenous communities use libraries as much or more than children.
+The study is assessing at the long-term impact of Indigenous-led libraries installed in partnership with Write to Read BC.

 This research was made possible with Simon Fraser University’s CERi funding.
 The study’s Indigenous researcher gathered data from isolated communities that installed an indigenous-led library with us.
+The research was conducted in 2025, and the report will be published in spring 2026.

 School libraries